hirosystems/connect/README.md

 #### TODO

 - Add `PostConditionModeName` to all options (new and old) — This might have been missing since the v7 release.
-- Try to make address to user session work.
 - Strip unserializable fields from RawLegacy wrapper just in case.
 - Remove exports from LEGACY_XYZ
 - Refactor types to namespace object to be tree shakeable